keropiyo/OpenSTEAM/binarycircle/README.md

 ## Cut Data
 binary_and_decimal_under.ai
  * Adobe illustrator data for laser cutters.
 Use with a laser cutter or printer.
- Use 110mm x 110mm clear acrylic with a laser cutter.
+ Use 110mm x 110mm acrylic with a laser cutter.
 ![binary_and_decimal_under](https://user-images.githubusercontent.com/3609473/65244102-bbf1c380-db24-11e9-886e-ec14a58d8564.png)
 You can use the above image data by printing it on paper.